chreliot/senate-howto/main.md

 The main institutional, academic and academic-related policies the Senate works on are in three places:

  * **[The Faculty Policy Series][FPS]**: The FPS sets out policies and procedures for faculty members.
 There are currently about 62 of them, numbered between 1 and 99.
 More workaday than the Statutes—less fundamental and structural and more procedural—they range widely in topic, from instructional matters like handling academic integrity violations and grade appeals; to research matters like conflict of interest, copyright, and misconduct policies; to organizational matters like the responsibilities of department chairs and how adjunct faculty are hired; to employment matters like research leave and sick leave.
- * **[The Bulletins][Bulletin]**: Published annually, the Bulletins come in several forms: Undergraduate, Graduate, and Law and for undergraduate main/Summer/January sessions.
+ * **[The Bulletins][Bulletin]**: Published annually, the Bulletins come in several forms: Undergraduate, Graduate, and Law, with a new edition for each session.
 They are fully online.
-Besides course and program descriptions, each bulletin outlines academic policies in a student-oriented way.
-It tells students what they can expect from the university and what will be required of them.
+Besides course and program descriptions, each Bulletin outlines academic policies in a student-oriented way.
+The Bulletin tells students what they can expect from the university and what will be required of them.
- * **[The Faculty Statutes][FS]**: These nine items (plus two more moved or withdrawn), numbered with Roman I to XI, represent general, foundational policies.
+ * **[The Faculty Statutes][FS]**: These nine items (plus two more moved or withdrawn), numbered Roman I to XI, represent general, foundational policies.
 They establish the university's administrative structure, determine who is on the Faculty and how they're appointed to it, specify how faculty meetings shall be conducted, and create the Senate itself.

 Much of the work of the Senate involves supervising the FPS and the general, university-wide portions of the Bulletin.
-The FPS is the main place the Senate sets down new and updated procedures.
+The FPS is the main place the Senate—with the approval of further levels—enshrines new and updated policies.

-Most of the Senate's business concerns policies for the schools *other than* the Zucker School of Medicine and the Deane School of Law.
+Most of the Senate's business concerns policies for Hofstra's schools *other than* the Zucker School of Medicine and the Deane School of Law.
 The medical school and the law school each have a representative on the Senate, and their faculty serve in committee roles—especially on Faculty Affairs and Planning & Budget, where business can affect them—but those schools enjoy autonomy for their academic policies.

 Occasionally, the Senate also passes items that don't fit neatly into the FPS or Bulletin, or even the Statutes, like a communication to the University President or guidance to its Registrar.

 ## What about university policies other than FPS/Bulletin/FS?

-An area Hofstra's Senate is *not* involved in is determining faculty, staff, or student workplace conditions and compensation.
-Those are the domain of Hofstra's collective bargaining units and unions.
+Unlike at some other institutions, an area Hofstra's Senate is *not* involved in is determining faculty, staff, or student-employee working conditions and compensation.
+Those are the domain of Hofstra's collective bargaining units/unions and administration.
 For faculty, Hofstra's chapter of the American Association of University Professors negotiates agreements that are codified in the current [Collective Bargaining Agreement][CBA], available on the AAUP chapter website.

 In practice, this distinction between the appropriate domain of the Senate and the appropriate domain of collective bargaining can be blurry because there are Faculty Policy Series documents on topics like “Work Above Base Load” and “Outside Employment for Faculty.”
 However, AAUP and administration have negotiated that if there are any conflicts between the FPS and the CBA, the CBA “will control” ([CBA][CBA] 3.2).
 That is, the CBA always has precedence.

 Note also that, separately, Hofstra University's Office of Community Standards (within the larger, administrative Division of Student Enrollment, Engagement, and Success) produces the [*Guide to Pride*][GTP] for students.
-It focuses on non-academic community standards but  also pulls in academic policies from the FPS.
+It focuses on non-academic community standards but  also pulls in academic policies from the Faculty Policy Series.

 Hofstra also has a variety of other, non-academic policies like those listed [here][policy categories], including safety and security plans, record-retention policy, and the like.
-Many of these are beyond domain of the Senate, though in certain cases where they impinge on academics, it could be appropriate for the Senate to weigh in on them.
-Also, for example, the Senate By-laws make the Chemical Hygiene Plan the responsibility of the Special Committee on Environmental Health and Safety.
+Many of these are beyond domain of the Senate, though in certain cases where they impinge on academics, it can be appropriate for the Senate to weigh in on them.
+For example, the Senate By-laws make the Chemical Hygiene Plan the responsibility of the Special Committee on Environmental Health and Safety.

 ## How is the Senate structured?

 The Senate has two main components: a deliberative assembly and a collection of committees.

 Senate meetings—the gatherings of the assembled Senate itself—normally occur at least once a month during the academic year.
-These meetings of the full Senate normally focus on considering business passed to it by the Senate's committees.
+These meetings of the full Senate normally focus on considering business passed to it by the Senate's committees via the Executive Committee.

-The work of reviewing, analyzing, drafting, and deliberating over policies and initiatives falls to its committees.
-As of this writing, the Senate has fifteen committees.
+Committees do the work of reviewing, analyzing, drafting, and deliberating over policies and initiatives.
+As of this writing, the Senate has 15 committees.

 The Senate has three main kinds of permanent committees: standing committees, special committees, and subcommittees.
 (The Senate can also form temporary, ad hoc committees.)